-Use our posters to spread the message about Time to Talk Day in your school or youth club.
+Use our posters to spread the message about Time to Talk Day in your college, university or education setting.
 They are ready to be printed, either in school or by a professional printer.

 "We had the Time to Talk quiz up around the park and called it a 'Walk and Talk', we had craft activities in the pavilion and Champions walking around the play area talking to park users."